caeserlettuce/dapug-console/README.md

   - because it'll only update the elements that need to be updated
   - i am about to perform a satanic ritual on javascript
   - this i sgoing to need a lot of lemon demon to fix
+  - update: i do need extra elements, but i got the basic functions working, which is cool

 - [x] fix uparrow command history thing